 - Cover your bowl with a towel and let autolyse for 40 minutes

-- After 40 minutes add 20g salt to the dough and slowly pour your 50g reserved 82ºF water on top.
+- After 40 minutes add 20g salt to the dough and slowly pour your 50g reserved 82°F water on top.
 Squeeze the dough with your hand to incorporate the salt

-- Now reach your hand under the dough and pull a side up and over onto itself.
+- Now reach your hand under the dough and pull one side up and over onto itself.
 Do this several times until you notice the consistency of the dough to turn sticky

-After transferring to the large bowl I read the final dough temperature: 75º F. Wow, it’s COLD now.
-This means either the bulk fermentation time is going to be very long, or I’m going to have to improvise and heat things up somehow.
-In hindsight I should have used much warmer water, maybe even up to 90º F.
+After transferring to the large bowl, I read the final dough temperature: 75°F. Wow, it’s COLD out!
+This means the duration of bulk fermentation will need to be lengthened or I’m going to have to improvise and keep the dough at a warmer temperature.
+In hindsight I shoul,d have used much warmer water, maybe even up to 90°F.

 Bulk Fermentation – 9:45am

-During bulk fermentation you want to do about 6 turns spaced out 30 minutes apart.
-The turns should be quite intense to strengthen your dough over the next several hours.
-After the first turn we will add in our olives and herbs de provence.
-If things are a bit dry after adding, toss in a splash of water to moisten things up.
-If you’re following my recipe exactly you probably won’t need extra water (because of the already high 78% hydration).
+During bulk fermentation, you want to do 6 sets of stretch and folds spaced out 30 minutes apart.
+The stretch and folds should be quite intense to strengthen your dough over the next several hours.
+After the first set add in the olives and herbs de provence.
+If the mixture is overly dry after the addition, add a splash of water to help incorporate the ingredients.
+If you’re following my recipe exactly, you might not need any extra water (because of the already high 78% hydration).

-Mix your olives, herbs, and lemon zest in a medium bowl before incorporating into your dough.
-Set this mixture to the side and we’ll toss these into the dough after the first turn; get started:
+Mix the olives, herbs, and lemon zest in a medium bowl before incorporating into your dough.
+Set this mixture aside and we’ll add these to the dough after the first turn; get started:

 After turn 1 add in your 3c olives, 2tsp herbs de provence, and lemon zest.
-Mix thoroughly with your hand and cut the olives into the dough with your thumb.
+Mix thoroughly with your hand and cut the olives into the dough with your thumb and index finger.